danielkremes/SqlStudies/README.md

 # SQL Study Progress

-A repository to document and track my progress in studying Java.
+A repository to document and track my progress in studying SQL.

 ## SQL basics:
 - ✅ **CREATE TABLE, INSERT INTO**